TheJacksonLab/ClosedLoopTransfer/README.md

 - sklearn 1.1.2

 2. Installation Guide:
-Standard installation of python packages (5 minutes) Bayesian Optimizer (Gryffin) was installed and used as described in https://doi.org/10.1063/5.0048164
+Standard installation of python packages.
+Bayesian Optimizer (Gryffin) was installed and used as described in https://doi.org/10.1063/5.0048164

 3. Demo and 4.
 Instructions for Use